nevesgil/kaggle/README.md

-# python_pieces
+# kaggle learn
-Pieces of code I wrote in Python that may be useful somewhere else.

-# some of these piece I took from older codes in Python 2, kaggle, tutorials, etc.
+pieces of code from the tutorials on kaggle learn platform (python, sql, etc)

 # I hope all of them are perfectly documented so I can understand later ...